 Open the Music app and find the non-vital track, album or artist that you want to delete.
 Swipe to the right and press Delete.

-Plug the iPhone into the Mac and open Image Capture (assuming you've not set it to open automatically when it detects an iOS device).
+To copy photos to your Mac, and remove them from your iPhone at the same time, plug the iPhone into the Mac and open Image Capture (assuming you've not set it to open automatically when it detects an iOS device).
 Tick the option 'Delete after import' at the bottom left.

 Click the photo you want to copy across, or select multiple consecutive photos using the Shift key, and drag and drop them into a folder on the Mac.
 You'll see a green tick appear next to them in Image Capture, to show that they've been downloaded.